Maximal regularity of Stokes problem with dynamic boundary condition -- Hilbert setting: Abstract

 \section{Abstract}

-For the evolutionary Stokes problem with dynamic boundary condition we show maximal regularity of weak solutions in time.
-Due to the characteriation of $R$-sectorial operators on Hilbert spaces, the proof reduces to finding the correct functional analytic setting and proving that an operator is sectorial, i.e. generates an analytic semigroup.
+{ For the evolutionary Stokes problem with dynamic boundary conditions, we show the maximal regularity of weak solutions in time.
+Due to the characterization of $R$-sectorial operators on Hilbert spaces, the proof reduces to identifying the appropriate functional analytic setting and proving that the corresponding operator is sectorial, i.e., that it generates an analytic semigroup. }